keu/docs/software_versioned_docs/version-0.30/runtime-version-lifecycle-policy.md

 description: Learn how Astronomer releases and maintains Astro Runtime, the core component that powers a differentiated Apache Airflow experience on Astro.
 ---

 Astro Runtime is a production ready, data orchestration tool based on Apache Airflow that is distributed as a Docker image and is required by all Astronomer products.
 It is intended to provide organizations with improved functionality, reliability, efficiency, and performance.
-Deploying Astro Runtime is a recommended alternative to [Astronomer Certified](image-architecture.md).

 Policies define the period that specific Astro Runtime versions are supported and the frequency updates are provided.